Skip to main content

 • confirm whether any work is needed

-• carry out any maintenance required to resolve the issue.
+• schedule and carry out any maintenance required.

 In some cases, it may be another organisation’s responsibility to complete the tree maintenance.